Divy-Badoniya/Geeks-For-Geeks-Solutions/README.md

 # Geeks-For-Geeks-Solutions
 This Repository contain solutions to the Geeks For Geeks Practice questions

-This Repostory will contain different branches according to the difficulty level of the quetion Hope this will help, to understand the concepts and write your own code
+This contains the solution to easy level problem from the Geeks For Geeks.